pa2limo/webcode-php/README.md

 teach people the basics of the Model-View-Controller architecture encourage people to code according to PSR 1/2 coding guidelines.

-promote the usage of PDO.
+1. promote the usage of PDO.
-promote the usage of external libraries via Composer. promote development with max. error reporting. promote to comment code. promote the usage of OOP code. using only native PHP code.
+2. promote the usage of external libraries via Composer.
+3. promote development with max. error reporting.
+4. promote to comment code.
+5. promote the usage of OOP code.
+6. using only native PHP code.

-SO PEOPLE DON'T HAVE TO LEARN A FRAMEWORK
+7. SO PEOPLE DON'T HAVE TO LEARN A FRAMEWORK...